MasonGYC/DataReconcilation/README.md

 4. Test using `CompareFileTest.java`, should be able to pass the test. (download JUnit before testing).

 ### Compare files
-Replace the filenames in `CompareFile.java.main` function with 2 files that you want to compare, and the output file that you want the compared result to be printed to.
+Put the 2 files that you want to compare inside data folder, replace their filenamess in `CompareFile.java.main` function, and the output file that you want the compared result to be printed to.
 Then run `main` function to compare.

 ### CSV input file format
 Example: